A bomb threat may come to the attention of the receiver in various ways. It is important

 Decision to Evacuate

-The decision to evacuate a College facility shall be made after a thorough evaluation of the information available, including but not limited to:
+The decision to evacuate a college facility shall be made after a thorough evaluation of the information available, including but not limited to:

 - The nature of the threat

-- Exigency of the threat
+- Urgency of the threat

 - The specificity of location and time of detonation

 - Circumstances related to the threat (i.e. political climate, events leading to the threat, etc.)